Songtech-0912/deepmath-rs/README.md

 # Deep Learning for Symbolic Mathematics in Rust

 A reimplementation of Lample & Charton (2019) Deep Learning for Symbolic Mathematics, using Rust instead of Python.
-This attempts to be an idiomatic port to Rust but preserves much of the architecture of the original repository.
+This attempts to be an idiomatic port to Rust; while the core functionality is preserved, the implementation is very different.

 ## Usage